 “We are so pleased to win,” said Longwood’s chief marketing officer, Marnie Conley.
 “Longwood Gardens is about beautiful horticulture, being a good steward to our environment, and providing an extraordinary experience for our more than one million guests each year.”

-Over 17 private restroom chambers are built right into the green wall.
+In total, over 17 private restroom chambers are built right into the green wall.
 Inside, etched glass skylights provide natural light and contribute to the whole eco-friendly vibe.
 Visitors enter into the chambers through sleek metal doors tucked into the fragrant greenery.

 The whole idea of the green wall arose out of the practical need to provide more restrooms for Longwood’s growing number of guests.
 While seemingly simplistic in form, the vertical garden was very difficult to construct.